SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 .. note::

-   Tuple types do not have a stand-alone definition in the way that classes, structures, enumerations, and functions do.
+   Tuple types do not have a standalone definition in the way that classes, structures, enumerations, and functions do.
    A tuple type's access level is deduced automatically when the tuple type is used, and cannot be specified explicitly.